DynamoDS/Dynamo_DesignAutomation/README.md

     ```

 - Task 6 – [Prepare Cloud Storage](https://aps.autodesk.com/en/docs/design-automation/v3/tutorials/revit/step6-prepare-cloud-storage/).
+  - If not already created, run the `Create a Bucket` request to create a bucket for all storage items.
-  - The get parameters described at the previous step must be uploaded as individual files:
+  - The get parameters described at the previous step must be uploaded as individual files.
+Run all the requests in the `Task 6 - Prepare cloud storage` folder.
-    - The `.rvt` file
+    - The `.rvt` file - run the tasks inside the `RvtFile` subfolder.
-    - The `run.json` file
+    - The `run.json` file - run the tasks inside the `RvtFile` subfolder.
-    - The `run.dyn` file
+    - The `run.dyn` file - run the tasks inside the `RvtFile` subfolder.
-    - The `pythonpythonDependencies.zip`
+    - The `pythonpythonDependencies.zip` - run the tasks inside the `RvtFile` subfolder.
+    - The `packages.zip` - run the tasks inside the `packages.zip` subfolder.

 - Task 7 - [Submit a WorkItem](https://aps.autodesk.com/en/docs/design-automation/v3/tutorials/revit/step7-post-workitem/).
+  - Submit a workitem by running the `Create a  WorkItem` request.
+  - Check the work status by running the `Check Status of a  WorkItem` request.

   Here is an example of an activity: